-We assumed independent catchability amongst all the fisheries.
+We assumed independent catchability amongst all the fisheries, with the exception of the Taiwanese longline fisheries in the central and southern regions.
 There are several time-series changes in the estimated catchability (Figure 11).
 Catchability for the Japanese and Korean longline fisheries are estimated to have declined rapidly during the 1960s, particularly in the northern and central regions.
 This is presumably related to the switch from albacore to yellowfin and bigeye targeting by these fleets.
 Catchability for the Taiwanese longline fishery in the central and southern regions were assumed to be constant.
 Seasonal catchability is a feature in most of the fisheries.

-The overall consistency of the model with the observed effort data and the catchability assumptions can be examined in plots of effort deviations against time for each fishery (Figure 11).
-If the model is coherent with the effort data, we would expect an even scatter of effort deviations about zero.
-Some outliers would also be expected, which prompted the use of robust estimation techniques.
-On the other hand, if there was an obvious trend in the effort deviations with time, this may indicate that a trend in catchability had occurred and that this had not been sufficiently captured by the model.
-No unusual variability in the residuals is apparent in Figure 11, suggesting that the model has probably extracted all the information present in the data regarding catchability variation.
+The overall consistency of the model with the observed effort data and the catchability assumptions can be examined in plots of effort deviations against time for each fishery (Figure 12).
+When the model estimates are in agreement with the effort data, there is an even scatter of effort deviations about zero.
+The presence of some outliers is common, which dictates the use of robust estimation techniques.
+If a trend in the effort deviations with time is evident, it is likely that there is a trend in catchability that has not been captured by the model.
+The results show no such trends in the residuals, which suggests that the model has probably extracted all the information present in the data regarding catchability variation.